 When in balance, the vata type seems to effortlessly juggle several things at once, loves change, is adaptable and is highly creative.
 But what are the symptoms of vata excess?
 These tend to surface in the form of heightened anxiety, fear, racing thoughts and trouble concentrating.

-How to Keep Vata Balanced
+How to Keep the Vata Dosha Balanced

 In Ayurveda, “like increases like.”
 In other words, opposites create balance, D’Agostino explains, noting that foods that balance vata possess qualities like: